bharris12/multiscale_brain/README.md

 ### Performance of Modules

-To measure performance of Modules in the network we use the algorithm EGAD, originally published in [Balloz et al 2017 Bioinformatics](https://doi.org/10.1093/bioinformatics/btw695).
+To measure performance of Modules in the network we use the algorithm EGAD, originally published in [Ballouz et al 2017 Bioinformatics](https://doi.org/10.1093/bioinformatics/btw695).

 ![](https://github.com/bharris12/multiscale_brain/blob/master/figures/egad_cartoon.png)